-After a successful launch in 2016, the Cleveland Writing Workshop is back for 2017!
-Writing Day Workshops, is excited to announce The 2017 Cleveland Writing Workshop — a full-day “How to Get Published” writing event in Cleveland, OH, on July 8, 2017.
+After a successful launch in 2016, Writing Day Workshops is excited to announce The 2019 Cleveland Writing Workshop — a full-day “How to Get Published” writing event in Cleveland, OH, on July 20, 2019.

 WHAT IS IT?

-This is a special one-day “How to Get Published” writing workshop on Saturday, July 8, 2017, at the Holiday Inn Cleveland-S / Independence.
+This is a special one-day “How to Get Published” writing workshop on Saturday, July 20, 2019, at the Cleveland Marriott Downtown at Key Tower.
 In other words, it’s one day full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the day’s classes will help point you in the right direction.
 Writers of all genres are welcome.

 This event is designed to squeeze as much into one day of learning as possible.
 You can ask any questions you like during the classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 This year’s faculty so far includes: